nhallsny/faraday-rescue/reference/design/README.md

 In the software design, the goals were:
 - No critical decision making, delgate all important functions to the Battery Management IC
-- Reset at every use (avoid bugs from long-term operation)
+- Reset at every use (avoid bugs from long-term operation).
+- Faraday power button must cause a reset
 - When in doubt, reset

 ## Module design